If you’re a resident of Indiana, you’re likely aware that the state is one of the few in the U.S. that doesn’t have a medical marijuana program.

 CBD, or ‘cannabidiol’ as it is scientifically known, is the non-psychoactive cannabinoid found within marijuana.
-While THC shot the plant to fame for its potent psychoactive properties, CBD is now the most sought-after compound for its massive therapeutic benefits.
+While THC has obviously shot the plant to fame for its potent psychoactive properties, CBD is becoming an equally sought-after compound for its wide range of perceived therapeutic benefits.

 - Multiple Sclerosis

-How Does the CBD Oil in Indiana Work?
+CBD Oil in Indiana: How Does it Work?

-When we consume CBD, it interacts with our ECS to help it produce an increase in the natural cannabinoids that work to heal us.
-So while THC binds with CB1 receptors located in the brain (hence the high!), CBD is working hard to boost out natural healing cannabinoids in more of an indirect manner.
+When we consume CBD, it interacts with our ECS to help produce an increase in the natural cannabinoids that work to heal us.
+While THC is known to physically bind with CB1 receptors in the brain (hence the high), CBD is believed to boost out natural healing cannabinoids in more of an indirect manner.

-If we fast-forward to March 21st, 2018, though, things have finally become a little clearer.
-Governor Eric Holcomb signed off on Senate Bill 52, which authorizes retailers to sell independently-certified “low THC hemp products” for adults.
-Not only this, but the new law also allows these products to be derived from (or contain) any part of the Cannabis sativa L plant that meets the definition of industrial hemp.
+Fast-forward to March 21, 2018, though, and things have finally become a little clearer.
+The new legislation not only authorizes retailers to sell “independently certified low-THC hemp products,” but also allows these products to be derived from (or contain) any part of the Cannabis sativa L plant that meets the definition of industrial hemp.

 The state outlines that the CBD oil must be lab certified to possess no more than 0.3% THC (anything above this level is considered marijuana and not hemp), and must contain no other controlled substances.

-While this new law does not come into place until the 1st of July (2018), it is certainly much welcomed news for residents of Indiana who have been wanting to try CBD oil for a range of health benefits.
+While the full scope of the new law does not come into place until the July 1, 2018, it is certainly welcomed news for residents of Indiana who have been wanting to try CBD oil for a range of health benefits.